AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/api-update-swagger.md

-# APIs in the 2026.08.0 release

-This article lists the new APIs added to the public Swagger documentation for Adobe Experience Manager Guides as a Cloud Service in the 2026.08.0 release.
-These operations extend the Assets, Publishing, and Translation external specs, giving developers programmatic access to import and validation workflows, output generation status, and the full set of v1 translation operations.

-# APIs in this release
+# API updates in Experience Manager Guides releases

-This article lists the new APIs added to the public Swagger documentation for Adobe Experience Manager Guides as a Cloud Service.
-These operations extend the Assets, Publishing, and Translation external specs, giving developers programmatic access to import and validation workflows, output generation status, and the full set of v1 translation operations.
+This article provides details of the newly added APIs in the Swagger documentation for Adobe Experience Manager Guides.
+These APIs are related to assets, reporting, translation, and publishing.
+You can access the Swagger documentation through the AEM interface by navigating to **Tools** > **Guides** > **API Swagger**.

 **Release 2026.08.0**